 But where exactly did Rosas live?
 Quite the palatial residence of the time, it served to train the military until President Roca ordered its demolition in 1899.
 A few photos & some art work can be found online depicting the building:

 The mansion was at the intersection of Avenidas Sarmiento & Libertador, where a statue of Sarmiento by Rodin is placed today.
-Ironic since Sarmiento was one of the most outspoken opposers of Rosas.
-His victory is complete.
+Ironic since Sarmiento was one of the most outspoken opposers of Rosas; his victory was complete.
 But these days Rosas looks directly down at Sarmiento & where he used to live.
-During the presidency of Menem, Rosas finally got his own monument—placed catacorner to the former location of his residence.
+During the presidency of Menem, Rosas finally got his own monument —taller than that of Sarmiento & placed catacorner to the former location of his residence.

-Investigating where Rosas lived brought to light something amazing—just how much land Rosas possessed.
+Investigating where Rosas lived brought to light something amazing —just how much land Rosas possessed.
 According to the publication “Buenos Aires nos cuenta #20,” Rosas owned practically the entire coastline of modern Buenos Aires from Nuñez to the outskirts of Recoleta.
 The map below is based on their research which shows all the separate lots purchased by Rosas over the ten years from 1838 to 1848.
-The total area amounts to an astounding 541 hectares, including sections of Barrio Parque, the zoo, La Rural, the US embassy, polo grounds, a race track, the current River Plate stadium, water treatment plants… the list goes on & on.
-It’s mind-boggling to think about the value of this land today, even if it is no longer riverfront property.
+The total area amounts to an astounding 541 hectares, including sections of what is today Barrio Parque, the zoo, La Rural, the US embassy, polo grounds, a race track, the current River Plate stadium, water treatment plants… the list goes on & on.
+It’s mind-boggling to think about the value of this land, even if it is no longer riverfront property.

-The foresight involved is also noteworthy.
-So much of that area could have been developed at some time during the 20th century, yet it wasn’t.
+The foresight involved to maintain a park on his land is also noteworthy.
+So much could have been developed at some time during the 20th century, yet it wasn’t.
 I think local historians downplay that remarkable fact.
-And so much of the current city’s street plan owes its existence to original lot divisions… one more example of how the past can be seen in present-day Buenos Aires.
+And so much of the current city’s street plan owes its existence to original lot divisions from the time of Rosas… one more example of how the past can be seen in present-day Buenos Aires.